thezimmee/bones/README.md

     [ ] Add banner to top of files indicating license, author, version, etc.
     [ ] Rename any file?
     [ ] Identify broken links (HTML files?)
+[ ] Set up timers to time certain tasks.
+[ ] Add better logging for all tasks (especially JS... browserify doesn't have a great logger)?
 [ ] Add automated changelog.
 [ ] Automatically generate documentation of the project with CSS style guides and JS functions?
-[ ] Add better logging for all tasks (especially JS... browserify doesn't have a great logger)?
 [ ] Add support for postcss, less?